open/close all folders

 - Hollywood Tactics: Mostly averted.
-He brought infantry, a few tanks, and the ability to call in air support, Navy artillery and even a nuclear strike.
+He brought infantry, a few tanks, and the ability to call in air support, naval artillery and even a nuclear strike.
 Given that a substantial threat appeared 'out of nowhere' right in the middle of a civilian population, the military response seems pretty well-planned.
 A purist might point out that the tanks shouldn't have been sent up close.

 - Reasonable Authority Figure: He knows the Giant is a possible threat, but he doesn't use force until it seems necessary.
 After it becomes apparent that Mansley lied about the giant killing Hogarth, as well as Dean explaining that the Giant only reacts defensively, he immediately calls off the attack and orders them to stand down.